epam/edp-install/docs/user-guide/application.md

 ## Add a New Branch

+!!! note
+    Pay attention when specifying the branch name: the branch name is involved in the formation of the application version, so it must comply with the [versioning semantic rules](https://semver.org/) for the application.

 When adding an application, the default branch is a **master** branch.
 In order to add a new branch, follow the steps below:

 1. Navigate to the **Branches** block and click the Create button:]